-Constitutional Accountability Center (CAC) is a non-profit think tank, law firm, and action center dedicated to fulfilling the progressive promise of our Constitution’s text, history, and values.
-CAC’s mission of preserving our rights and freedoms and ensuring the rule of law has never been more important as the Trump Administration repeatedly ignores the Constitution and federal law.
+The Constitutional Accountability Center (CAC) is a non-profit law firm, think tank, and action center dedicated to fulfilling the progressive promise of our Constitution’s text, history, and values.
+After nearly four years of the Trump Administration’s efforts to undermine constitutional rights and the rule of law, our mission has never been more important.

-At this pivotal moment in our country’s history, and in CAC’s tenth anniversary year, we are proud to launch the Douglas T. Kendall Fellowship Program.
-We are offering a one-year fellowship designed for recent law school graduates to begin their careers in legal advocacy with a grounding in the progressive promise of the Constitution’s text, history, and values.
+At this pivotal moment in our country’s history, we are offering a one-year fellowship designed for recent law school graduates to begin their careers in legal advocacy with a grounding in the progressive promise of the Constitution’s text, history, and values.

 The Douglas T. Kendall Fellowship honors Doug Kendall, progressive litigator, author, activist, non-profit entrepreneur, and founding president of CAC.
 Kendall’s mission was to show that the Constitution’s text and history secure the promise of, and in fact require, racial and gender equality, marriage equality, ballot access, an effective federal government, and equal citizenship at birth.
 Kendall founded CAC to tell America the Constitution’s whole story, through the courts, academia, and public conversation: from the Founders’ decision to create a national government with the power to solve national problems, to later generations’ decisions to end slavery and enshrine in the Constitution the principle of equal protection, as well as their determination to expand the right to vote to African Americans, women, and young adults.
 Under Kendall’s leadership, CAC produced original scholarship on the text and history of the Fourteenth Amendment’s key clauses and on the demise of stale debates between so-called “living constitutionalism” and “original intent,” among other topics.
 Kendall, working with CAC’s current President and then Chief Counsel Elizabeth Wydra, also built an influential and creative litigation program that advocates for progressive outcomes with arguments rooted in the text, history, and values of the whole Constitution.